 Kataifi Pastry (also known as Shredded Phyllo Dough and Kadaifi) is a popular Middle Eastern pastry.
-It's used to make various delectable desserts, including kunafa and bird nest baklava.
+It's used to make various delectable desserts, including cheese kunafa, bird nest baklava, and this Dubai chocolate bar recipe!
 Learn how to make this simple pastry dough at home with this easy 5-ingredient recipe.

-Besides the Middle East, Kataifi is also popular in the Mediterranean and Balkan region (including Turkey and Greece) where desserts made with kataifi, like Kadayif, are quite popular!
+Besides the Middle East, Kataifi is also popular in the Mediterranean and Balkan regions (including Turkey and Greece) where desserts made with kataifi, like Kadayif, are quite popular!
+This pastry has gained in popularity recently due to viral videos, where it is used along with pistachio cream to make Dubai chocolate.

 So, how do you make it at home?
 Easy!
 All you'll need is a large flat pan, a squeeze bottle, and a few simple ingredients.